cbroms/sentitudeExtension/docs/about.md

 ```
 0.049 + 0 + 0.121 + 0.847 = 1.017 / 4 = 0.25425
 ```
-Thus, this sentence has a raw polarity of 0.25, which is then scaled on the range [-100, 100] and averaged with the polarity value obtained by following a similar process with the AFINN-111 dictionary.
+This sentence has a raw polarity of 0.25, which is then scaled on the range [-100, 100] and averaged with the polarity value obtained by following a similar process with the AFINN-111 dictionary.
 The average of the two is weighted more heavily towards the SenticNet dictionary by default, but this can be changed in the Sentitude options panel.
-The final sentiment of this sentence after averaging would be around `+23`, a rather positive score.
+The final sentiment of this sentence after averaging would be `+53`, a very positive score.

 #### Negation & Lemmatization